ceph/ceph/doc/index.rst

 Status
 ======

-The Ceph project is currently focusing on stability.
-Users are welcome, but we do not recommend storing valuable data with it yet without proper precautions.
+The Ceph project is currently focused on stability.
+The object store (RADOS), radosgw, and RBD are considered reasonably stable.
+However, we do not yet recommend storing valuable data with it yet without proper precautions.

-As of this writing, RADOS is the most stable component, and RBD block devices are fairly reliable, if not performance tuned yet.
-The OSD component of RADOS relies heavily on the stability and performance of the underlying filesystem, and we keep hearing reports of ``btrfs`` issues; while on the long term we believe in ``btrfs``, in the short term you may wish to carefully consider the tradeoffs between ``ext4`` and ``btrfs``, and make sure you are running the latest Linux kernel.
+The OSD component of RADOS relies heavily on the stability and performance of the underlying filesystem.
+In the long-term we believe that the best performance and stability will come from ``btrfs``.
+Currently, you need to run the latest ``btrfs`` kernel to get the latest stability fixes, and there are several performance fixes that have not yet hit the mainline kernel.
+In the short term you may wish to carefully consider the tradeoffs between ``xfs``, ``ext4`` and ``btrfs``.
+In particular:

-Radosgw is still going through heavy development, but it will likely mature next.
+* ``btrfs`` can efficiently clone objects, which improves performance and space utilization when using snapshots with RBD and the distributed filesystem.  ``xfs`` and ``ext4`` will have to copy snapshotted objects the first time they are touched.

+* ``xfs`` has a 64 KB limit on extended attributes (xattrs).

+* ``ext4`` has a 4 KB limit on xattrs.

+Ceph uses xattrs for internal object state, snapshot metadata, and ``radosgw`` ACLs.
+For most purposes, the 64 KB provided by ``xfs`` is plenty, making that our second choice if ``btrfs`` is not an option for you.
+The 4 KB limit in ``ext4`` is easily hit by ``radosgw``, and will cause ``ceph-osd`` to crash, making that a poor choice for ``radosgw`` users.
+On the other hand, if you are using RADOS or RBD without snapshots and without ``radosgw``, ``ext4`` will be just fine.
+We will have a workaround for xattr size limitations shortly, making these problems largely go away.

 .. _cfuse-kernel-tradeoff:

 The Ceph filesystem is functionally fairly complete, but has not been tested well enough at scale and under load yet.
 Multi-master MDS is still problematic and we recommend running just one active MDS (standbys are ok).
 If you have problems with ``kclient`` or ``ceph-fuse``, you may wish to try the other option; in general, ``kclient`` is expected to be faster (but be sure to use the latest Linux kernel!)  while ``ceph-fuse`` provides better stability by not triggering kernel crashes.

-As individual systems mature enough, we move to improving their performance (throughput, latency and jitter).
-This work is still mostly ahead of us.

 Ceph is developed on Linux.
 Other platforms may work, but are not the focus of the project.
 Filesystem access from other operating systems